-The Possibility of Taking Back the Right of Alimony by the Wife from the Husband's Forbidden Property
+Possibility of Satisfying the Wife’s Right to Alimony from the Husband’s Illicit Assets

 Document Type : Specialized Article